What is a figure?

 First, establish what software is freely available to you via your university or organisation.
 Graphs and charts can be drawn in Excel and in a variety of statistical programs.
 CorelDraw or Adobe Photoshop and Illustrator are often recommended by publishers to draw diagrams, and to compile your images, graphs and diagrams into a publication-quality figure.

-Some software is expensive while free software is readily available on the internet with workflows available to show how to create publication-quality figures using free software.
-For any type of software, open-source software is often a good choice as it is completely free and is supported by an online community that engages in ongoing support and development.
+If looking to use free software, open-source software is often a good choice as it is completely free and is supported by an online community that engages in ongoing support and development.
 For example, freemind software for mind-mapping and Gimp for photo and image manipulation, and see Wikipedia for software listing for graphic software.

 Microsoft Powerpoint is often readily accessible and can be useful for drawing or compiling diagrams.
 Set the page layout to A4 portrait and add all components, using alignment tools and rulers to align panels and text.
 However, Powerpoint only exports lower resolution files for monitors, rather than higher resolution required for printing.
 A way around this is to print the Powerpoint file to a pdf (using Adobe Acrobat Professional) and select High-Quality Print (300 dpi) in “Preferences”.
 The resulting pdf file can then be cropped and saved as a TIF file with a 300dpi resolution (use either Adobe Acrobat or Photoshop to crop and save as a TIF).